darunabas/darulab.github.io/_posts/2022-08-25-First-ESA-Gabriel-Nakamura.md

 ---

-### Personal views on my first Ecological Society of America meeting
+### A personal account of my first Ecological Society of America meeting

-Last week (14-19th August), I attended my first ever Ecological Society of America (ESA) meeting.
+Last week (14-19th August, 2022), I attended my first ever Ecological Society of America (ESA) meeting.
 If you are an ecologist/evolutionary biologist, the ESA meeting is one of those “must-attend” events.
 It is the venue where researchers share their studies and is also an opportunity to connect with people from different places (unfortunately, not all places, but I will talk more about it later).
 Beyond the importance of the ESA meeting, this year, it happened in the fantastic city of Montreal, which made the meeting even better.
 Here I want to share a few things I experienced during the ESA meeting.

 #### **Talks, symposiums, and sessions**